freemansoft/wsl2-utils/README.md

 ### Simple fix
 Edit the file `/etc/wsl.conf` in each imported system and add the following section.
 Some distributions like `Ubuntu` will already have sections in the file.
-Others will not.
+In that case, just append this content.

 ```
 [user]
 default=<your_username>
 ```
+This change has the added benefit that all later moves will have the write default user because `/etc/wsl.conf` becomes part of the migration backup.

+**Steps**
+1. Add the content to `/etc/wsl.conf` as `root`
-Terminate the wsl distribution with `wsl --terminate <distribution-name>` and then open a new terminal into that distribution.
+1. Terminate the wsl distribution with `wsl --terminate <distribution-name>`
+1. Wait 8 seconds
+1. Open a new terminal into that distribution.

-### Explanation - registry link was broken
+### Explanation - Windows registry link was broken
 The default UID is `0` which you can see with the output of
 ```
 Get-ChildItem HKCU:\Software\Microsoft\Windows\CurrentVersion\Lxss\